KarinaZubko/Portfolio/README.md

 Completed in terms of Kaggle Competition.
 <p>
 Twitter has become an important communication channel in times of emergency.
 The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
-Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).
-During the learcing, I have been challenged to build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.
+Because of this, more agencies are interested in programmatically monitoring Twitter (i.e. disaster relief organizations and news agencies).
+During the learning, I have been challenged to build a machine learning model that predicts which Tweets are about real disasters and which ones aren’t.
 <p> <em>Ploty, NLP, NLTK, MatplotLib, NumPy, SKLearn, Keras</em>

 The analysis consists of: